 Pass 5 Merit Distinction ning aim A: Understand npact on the individual a A.D1 Evaluate the impact Explain the impact on the individual of the growth in the use of personal debt.
 Explain the impact on society of the growth in the use of personal debt, considering factors affecting change.
-A.M1 Analyse the impact on the individual and wider society of growth in the use of personal debt, considering factors affecting change. on the individual and wider society of growth in the use of personal debt, considering the factors affecting change. ning aim B: Explore sou agement strategies avail B.D2 Evaluate the role of Explain the sources of debt advice available to an individual.
-B.M2 Analyse the role of debt-advice sources, considering the appropriateness of debt-advice sources, considering in detail the appropriateness of formal and informal в.Р4 Explain the types of formal and informal debt-management strategies available to an individual. formal and informal debt-management strategies for an individual. debt-management strategies for an individual. ning aim C: Develop a b age debt for an individua C.D3 Produce a comprehensive personal budget plan Produce a personal budget plan for an individual.
+A.M1 Analyse the impact on the individual and wider society of growth in the use of personal debt, considering factors affecting change. on the individual and wider society of growth in the use of personal debt, considering the factors affecting change.
+Learning aim B: Explore sources of debt advice and management strategies available for individuals B.D2 Evaluate the role of Explain the sources of debt advice available to an individual.
+Explain the types of B.M2 Analyse the role of debt-advice sources, considering the appropriateness of debt-advice sources, considering in detail the appropriateness of formal and informal debt-management formal and informal debt-management strategies available to an individual. formal and informal debt-management strategies for an individual. strategies for an individual. ning aim C: Develop a b age debt for an individua C.D3 Produce a comprehensive personal budget plan Produce a personal budget plan for an individual.
 Produce revisions to reflect changes in an individual's financial circumstances.
 C.M3 Produce a detailed personal budget plan for an individual, making revisions to reflect changes in an individual's financial circumstances. for an individual, monitoring the budget and making revisions to reflect changes in an individual's financial circumstances.